 Overall feature score — this is the overall score for all device features.
 This score comes from individual feature ratings (battery life, controls, app, connection stability, and others) and shows how easy and smart the device is for daily use.

 .
-7.63 The noise cancellation works well.
-It suppresses about 40-50% of low-frequency noise.
-Transparency mode gives you good audibility.
-When you talk with the earbuds in, it feels like your ears are plugged.
-Your own voice resonates strongly in your head through your inner ear.
-In our tests, battery life was up to 10 hours with the codec.
-You get an extra 30 hours with the charging case.
-Controls are touch-based, with up to 4 taps per earbud.
-The app is user-friendly.
-It even has a translator for 146 languages and dialects.Design
+7.63 Noise cancellation works — suppressing about 40-50% of low-frequency noise.
+In transparency mode, audibility is good.
+When talking on the headphones, it feels like your ears are plugged and your own voice echoes strongly inside your head via bone conduction.
+Battery life in our tests is up to 10 hours factoring in the codec + 30 hours with the case.
+Touch controls feature 4 taps per earbud.
+The companion app is convenient, featuring a translator for 146 languages and dialects.Design

 Comfort is how the earbuds feel during extended wear: ear pressure, fit, weight, and ventilation.
 A comfortable model doesn’t chafe, squeeze the ear canal or head, and doesn’t cause fatigue even after a couple of hours; an uncomfortable one quickly reminds you of itself through pain, heat, or a “plugged” feeling in the ears.

 .
-8.5 The earbuds are light and comfortable.
-The basic stock ear tips fit well.
-After a couple of hours, you’ll feel the usual minor fatigue.Durability is how well the earbuds and case withstand daily use: plastic and hinge quality, moisture protection, ear tip wear, and reliability of connectors and buttons.
-High durability means nothing wobbles, peels, or creaks after a year or two; low durability means cracks, play, hinge noise, or contact issues appear within just a couple of months.
+8.5 They’re light and comfortable, and the default stock ear tips fit fine.
+After a couple of hours of use, standard minor fatigue sets in.Durability — how well the earbuds and charging case hold up to daily use: This includes the quality of the plastic and hinge, water resistance, wear on the ear tips, and the reliability of connectors and buttons.
+High durability means nothing is loose, peeling, or cracking after a year or two.
+Conversely, low durability means you’ll see cracks, looseness, hinge noise, or connection issues after just a couple of months.

 .
-8 The EarFun Air Pro 4 Plus comes in three colors: black, blue, and white.
-The earbuds look identical to the Air Pro 4.
-You can only tell them apart by color and the shape of the nozzle.
-The Air Pro 4 charging case won’t work; the magnetic poles are different.
-The Pro 4 Plus charging case looks good, but it’s nothing special.Build verdict
+8 The EarFun Air Pro 4 Plus come in three colors: black, blue, and white.
+They look identical to the Air Pro 4.
+You can tell them apart only by color and nozzle shape.
+The Air Pro 4 charging case isn’t compatible due to reversed magnetic polarity.
+The charging case on the Pro 4 Plus looks good without being particularly exciting.Build verdict

 Final build quality score is the overall score for build quality and materials: comfort, durability, and design.
 It shows how nice the device is to hold and use, and how long it will last.